neveldo/TextGenerator/README.md

 - Text generation from template
 - Tags replacement
-- Text functions (core functions : random, shuffle, if, loop)
+- Text functions (core functions : random, random with probability, shuffle, if, loop, variables assignment, ...)
 - Nested function calls
 - Skip parts that contain empty values to prevent inconsistency in the generated text